percona/pg_tde/documentation/docs/index.md

 * Write-Ahead Log (WAL) data for tables created using the extension
 * Temporary tables created during the database operation for data tables created using the extension

-## What's not encrypted

-In the MVP version of `pg_tde`, the following is unencrypted:

-* Indexes
+## Known limitations

-* Logical replication
+* Logical replication is not available as it doesn't work with encrypted tables.
-* `NULL` bitmaps of tuples
-* Keys in the keyfile if local keyfile is used
+* Keys in the local keyfile are stored unencrypted.

-The encryption of indexes and `NULL` bitmaps of tuples is planned for the next releases of `pg_tde`.
+* Indexes and `NULL` bitmaps of tuples are currently not encrypted.
+Their encryption is planned for the next releases of `pg_tde`.

 <i warning>:material-alert: Warning:</i> Note that introducing encryption/decryption affects performance.
 Our benchmark tests show less than 10% performance overhead.